huggingface/blog/patchtst.md

 ### Load ETTh dataset

 Below, we load the `ETTh1` dataset as a Pandas dataframe.
-Next, we create 3 splits for training, validation and testing.
+Next, we create 3 splits for training, validation, and testing.
 We then leverage the `TimeSeriesPreprocessor` class to prepare each split for the model.

 ```python